 Welcome to the Island of Cyprus, where the sun, crystal clear blue waters, lush green nature, hospitable culture and love for good food will impress you.
 Cyprus is the third-largest island of the Mediterranean.

 If you look at the map of Europe, it becomes clear why the history of Cyprus is one of numerous raids and conquests.
-For many neighbouring countries and their monarchs Cyprus was used as a base in the Mediterranean as well as a source of natural resources and tax collection.
+For many neighboring countries and their monarchs, Cyprus was used as a base in the Mediterranean as well as a source of natural resources and tax collection.
 The Greeks who brought civilization throughout history were subjected to endless attacks by Assyrians, Persian, Phoenicians, Romans, Byzantines, Venetians, Latin Crusaders, Turks and even the British.
 Although the conquerors constantly replaced each other the Greek civilization has not lost its leading position.

 We thought it would be interesting to write some of the traditions and customs that one may come across amongst the Cypriot people.